-|BBB rating: A-||Highmark has a rating of A- on the Better Business Bureau.
-Within the past three years, the company has closed 44 customer complaints.
+|BBB rating: A-||Highmark has a rating of A- with the Better Business Bureau.
+Within the past three years, the company has closed 59 customer complaints.|

 |NCQA rating: 3 to 4.5 stars||The National Committee for Quality Insurance has ratings for three Highmark Medicare Advantage plans.
 Two plans have a rating of 3.5 and the other is rated 3.
 In the consumer satisfaction metric, the plans rate between 3.5 and 4.5.
 In the prevention metric, which measures how well the plans cover preventative services, all plans are rated 4.0.
 The plans consistently score lowest in the treatment metric, with ratings between 2.5 and 3.5.|

 |Consumer Affairs rating: 2||Consumer Affairs discloses a rating of 2.5 out of 5 stars for Highmark based on 33 reviews.
 Many customers commend the company’s integrity and friendly service, while others note the high premiums and limited coverage.|

 Learn More From Our Sources

-- Better Business Bureau | Highmark Blue Cross Blue Shield Last accessed April 2021
+- Better Business Bureau | Highmark Blue Cross Blue Shield | Last accessed October 2023

-- NCQA | NCQA Health Insurance Plan Ratings 2019-2020 – Summary Report (Medicare) Last accessed April 2021
+- NCQA | NCQA Health Insurance Plan Ratings 2019-2020 – Summary Report (Medicare) | Last accessed October 2023

-- Consumer Affairs | Highmark Last accessed April 2021
+- Consumer Affairs Highmark | Last accessed October 2023

 - Highmark Health | Our Story | Last accessed October 2023